 In this post, Chloë invites Padmapriya (Indian student at HEC Paris) to share her experiences and views on the various lending options she evaluated before taking a call.

 Padmapriya Iyer dreamt of doing her MBA at HEC Paris.
-Originally from Chennai, she studied Computer Engineering at the University of Pune and after working in the consulting industry for 3 years, she decided to shift direction and pursue her secondary passion: marketing.
+Originally from Chennai, she studied Computer Engineering at the University of Pune, and after working in the consulting industry for three years, she decided to shift direction and pursue another passion: marketing.

 She wanted her day-to-day interactions to be not just with computers, but with people.
 In particular, she wanted to pursue a marketing career in the luxury goods industry.

-She sees luxury as a fascinating industry, where all marketing principles are turned on their head, and craftsmanship and artistry are valued over mass efficiency.
+Padmasees luxury as a fascinating industry, where marketing principles are turned on their head; craftsmanship and artistry are valued over mass efficiency.
 Additionally, she sees a very promising market for it in emerging economies like India.

 In an interview with Prodigy Finance, she explained that through extensive research she knew the best vehicle to help her make this industry shift would be to complete her MBA at HEC Paris, in the fashion capital of the world.

-She also wanted to experience an entirely different culture and meet people from different countries, which would be made possible given HEC’s 90% international student body for their MBA programme.
+She also wanted to experience an entirely different culture and meet people from different countries, which would be made possible given HEC’s 90 percent international student body for their MBA programme.

 After being accepted into HEC Paris’s MBA Programme – Padma’s first and only choice – it was time to address the next step in the road to her MBA: financing her degree.

-Initially she looked at overseas education loans in India, where the bank interest rates were high as a result of increasing inflation – banks she spoke to offered rates of between 10.5% and 13.5%.
-In addition at some of these banks, depending on the required loan amount, borrowers may be asked to provide 100% collateral – a hurdle that many students are unable to overcome.
+Initially she looked at overseas education loans in India, where the bank interest rates were high as a result of increasing inflation – banks she spoke to offered rates of between 10.5 percent and 13.5 percent.
+In addition at some of these banks, depending on the required loan amount, borrowers may be asked to provide 100 percent collateral – a hurdle that many students are unable to overcome.

-Padma’s view was that “unless you have really good family backing or you have property to show for it, it’s very difficult to get overseas study loans in India.”
+Padma’s view is that “unless you have really good family backing or you have property to show for it, it’s very difficult to get overseas study loans in India”.

-“I was looking at all of my options, and Prodigy came along at exactly the right time,” she adds.
+“I was looking at all of my options, and Prodigy Finance came along at exactly the right time”, she adds.

 She learned from the HEC MBA Council that Prodigy Finance was in talks with the business school about starting a loan programme, and was very intrigued.
 Once the official agreement between HEC Paris and Prodigy Finance came through, she applied immediately.